Business Problem

 Lets find the best way to set you A/C temperature

-The one area where I identified a possibility of streamlining was the picker screen.
-Instead of having two separate screens to choose Temperature and Time, I decided to club them together using native WatchOS and WearOS components.
+One key opportunity for streamlining was the picker screen.
+Instead of using two separate screens for Temperature and Time selection, I combined them into a single, intuitive interface using native WatchOS and WearOS components.

 Watch OS